73 Fun and Creative DIY Father's Day Gifts for 2026

 This DIY Father’s Day gift is ideal for the Dad who has to shave every day for work.
 A little homemade pre-shave oil will help nourish his skin and hair follicles, leaving him with a nice yet subtle aroma of essential oils.

 Combine grapeseed or coconut oil with a bit of olive oil and a few drops of essential oils like sandalwood or cedarwood.
-Make it stand out with a cute handmade label too.
+Make this self-care gift stand out with a cute handmade label on top.

 23. Embroidered Necktie